-In the study, patients were given abrocitinib for 12 weeks and then randomized into 3 treatment arms for the duration of Week 12 through Week 50.
-The treatment arms are as followed: placebo, abrocitinib 100 mg, and abrocitinib 200 mg.
+The purpose of this study was to measure flaring in patients when taking abrocitinib long term.
+Patients were given abrocitinib for 12 weeks and then randomized into 3 treatment arms for the duration of week 12 through week 40 (placebo, abrocitinib 100 mg, and abrocitinib 200 mg).

-In the placebo group, 81% of patients flared, most by Day 29.
-The abrocitinib100 mg group had 42.6% of patients flare versus 18.9% of the 200 mg group up to Week 40.
+In the placebo group, 81% of patients experienced flared-ups, most by day 29.
+The abrocitinib 100 mg group had 42.6% of patients flare-up vs 18.9% of the 200 mg group up to week 40.

 Patients who had flare-ups and were not in the high-dose group were treated with 200 mg of abrocitinib.
 Those who were in the high-dose group were then treated with an additional topical corticosteroid.
 More than 90% of placebo patients recovered EASI 75 vs 74.5% of the low-dose abrocitinib patients and 55% of high-dose abrocitinib patients.